Rule 20 - GPF Recovery

 Key Points

-- •Recovered amount is credited back to the subscriber's GPF account.
+- 6Any recovered amount will be credited back to your GPF account.

 Practical Example